Vyral/base-template/_drafts/foreclosure-sales-vs--bank-owned-sales-whats-the-difference.md

 {% include youtube.html %}

-Here are the differences between foreclosure homes and bank-owned homes.
+<center>Here are the differences between foreclosure homes and bank-owned homes.</center>

 Whether we’re talking to first-time homebuyers or seasoned real estate clients, there’s always a bit of confusion regarding **foreclosure sales and bank-owned sales** (also known as REO—real estate owned).
 So today, we’re going to clear up any misconceptions by explaining the differences between these two types of sales.